• Peer Feedback Summary

 Team Response & Action Items

-Based on the feedback received, our team has identified the following priority improvements:
+Based on the feedback received, our team has identified the following priority improvements and features already shipped:

 1. UI Cleanup — Standardize button sizes, improve visual hierarchy, fix admin table display issues